MRC-Epid-it24/intake24/docs/cli/import-package.md

 # Import food data from a portable format

 This command allows to import a new locale/images/nutrient table from the pre-defined portable format (archived folder).
-The exact format can be supplied upon request
+The exact format can be supplied upon request.
+**CLI need to be build before usage**

 ## Available options: